liamks/libpytunes/README.md

 pyitunes counts **all** tracks.

 Version 0.2 adds the ability to get playlists.
 However, the songs dictionary is keyed on TrackID (as coded in iTunes xml).
+Playlists are lists of Song objects, with their order noted as a `playlist_order` attribute.
+(note that previously, playlists were lists of PlTrack objects, with their order noted as a `number` attribute.
+PlTracks have been removed in favor of modified Songs.)

 ### Attributes of the Song class: